desireemoon/network-tracker/README.md

 ## Project Schedule

-This schedule will be used to keep track of your progress throughout the week and align with our expectations.

-You are **responsible** for attending squad standup at the begining and end of the day.

 |  Day | Deliverable | Status
 |---|---| ---|
 | 11/7 | Project Design, approval, pseudocode backend, and start backend | Incomplete